Harrissamir/tech_layout_tracker/README.md

 Filtering layoffs by date

 Using Pandas, Matplotlib, and Seaborn, the tool presents clear data visualizations to help users understand workforce reductions across the tech industry.
+This helps the HR as to how to track the database of MANG like companies for giving them new oppertunities in their organisation.

 Features-